vijendra1125/youBot-Gazebo-Publisher/README.md

 # youbot_gazebo_publisher
-Sample program for simulation of KUKA youBot in Gazebo simulator.
+Sample program for simulation of KUKA youBot in Gazebo simulator using ROS.